FinalDoom/FFXI-FishingForm/readme.rst

     - Shows total casts, time fishing, and catches per hour
     - Shows counts and percentages for catches, releases, and lost fish types
 - Improved information on the Info tab (inventory/satchel/sack, skill, gil, bait count)
-    - Skillups show next to skill level as they occur, including uncertainty
+    - Skillups show next to skill level as they occur, including uncertainty and total skillups
 - Kill fish manually by clicking progress bar during fight
 - Option to show fish HP and time left to reel in
 - Dialog turns red/comes into focus when it stops unexpectedly